 y = 2,

 Cross-Multiplication Method of Finding Solution of a Pair of Linear Equations

 Learn more with examples here: Cross Multiplication Method

-In this section, we learn about such equations which are not linear but can be reduced to pair of linear equations form using substitution method.
-Let us understand with the help of example.
+In this section, we learn about such equations, which are not linear but can be reduced to a pair of linear equations form using the substitution method.
+Let us understand with the help of an example.